gochanadev/floasis-items-react/README.md

 - make guide on pulling from upstream.
 Finally, I will be making a guide on pulling upstream changes from the parent repo (this one).
 This means that your FLOASIS Items store deployment can merge in improvements and bug fixes.
 - you'll notice that the web app is similar to @Andrea's Flow quickstart for Next.js.
 - add instructions for pulling from upstream
+- also update the composite_multiple_layers transaction hard-coded identifiers

 ### Run emulator
 go run ./overflow/setup_web/setup_web.go

 ### Deploy to testnet

-- account for this somewhere!!!
-    - also update constants.js and .env.local
-    - also update the composite_multiple_layers transaction hard-coded identifiers

 `flow project deploy --network=testnet`

 ### Deploy to mainnet